 Email Sending Parameters: Easy WP SMTP supports all three email sending parameters, i.e. “from name”, “from email” and the “reply-to address”.
 You can also force the “from name” in all your outgoing emails.
 However, keep in mind that this would interfere with the emails sent by your contact form plugins.

 Email Delivery Parameters: For email deliverability, Easy WP SMTP offers SMTP config settings.
 It does not come pre-configured with existing email delivery providers such as SendGrid or Amazon SES.
-You also don’t get a dedicated bounce address field.
+You do not get a dedicated bounce address field, and cannot retry sending failed email deliveries.

 For this guide, I’ve used SendGrid as my email delivery provider and configuring it with Easy WP SMTP was a breeze, thanks to this tutorial.
 You need to find a similar tutorial for your email delivery provider.